There is a befuddling range of options for marriage counseling retreats today.

 We ask a structured series of questions called: “The Story of Us.”
 We’ll ask questions such as: “How did you meet?”
 “What attracted you to each other?”
 Remember, after recalling these happier times; you’ll leave that first night of your retreat therapy with fonder memories, and return to the privacy of your hotel, or bed and breakfast.

 The next morning, we start around 9:30.
 Here we begin by briefly videorecording you for about 10 minutes.
 We may also have a little device called a pulse oximeter on one of your fingertips.

 You’ll be discussing an area of difference between you that shows up in everyday life so that your therapist can understand the issues to work on in treatment.

-We want to see how you both engage with one another when you don’t see eye to eye on specific issues, and what skills you ‘ll need for a more healthy marriage.
+We want to see how you both engage with one another when you don’t agree completely on specific issues, and what skills you’ll need for a healthier marriage.
 We will pay particular attention to:

 The last day is a busy one.
 You’ll be spending valuable time with your spouse skill-building in the specific areas that have kept you stuck up to this point.
 While the goals are specific to your particular needs, they may include:

 It has taken us more than 20 years, and five different couples therapy approaches, to fully grasp how to help troubled couples precisely, and develop what we believe is, by far, one of the best science-based Intensive Retreats currently available.

 Many of our clients believe that the most effective couples therapy doesn’t happen in weekly sessions, or by teaching “better communication” skills.